MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-warehouse-setup.md

 Before you set capacity restrictions for bin contents on a bin, you must first make sure that the UOM and dimensions of the item have been set up on the item card.

 > [!NOTE]
 > It is only possible to operate with multiple UOMs in WMS installations.
 I all other configurations, bin contents can only be in the base UOM.
-In all transactions with a UOM higher than the item’s base UOM, the quantity is converted to the base UOM.
+In all transactions with a UOM higher than the item's base UOM, the quantity is converted to the base UOM.

 ## <a name="zone"></a>Zone